sebsilas/musicassessr/README.md

 # musicassessr

 `musicassessr` is an R package for facilitating the deployment of (particularly, musical) stimuli in psychological tests as well as recording and scoring data.
 Essentially, it provides some convenience functions to deploy stimuli via [`psychTestR`](https://pmcharrison.github.io/psychTestR/) and also supplies some functions collect new types of data, process and score this data, among other things.
+With `musicassessr` you can:

 ## Usage

-`musicassessr` assumes and facilitates some core use cases:

-1. you want to present stimuli from a musical item bank (e.g already created by [`itembankr`](https://github.com/syntheso/itembankr/)) in [`psychTestR`](https://pmcharrison.github.io/psychTestR/)

-2. you want to sample from your item bank, perhaps based on some information the user provides at test time

-3. you are interested in recording some musical or psychological data, processing and scoring it

-We will now discuss these use cases.

 ## Presenting stimuli